gauravkapoor27/NZ-Power-Station-Coordinates/README.md

 The second dataset contains historical electricity generation data in New Zealand of all power stations, along with their respective fuel type.

 **Link**: <https://www.emi.ea.govt.nz/Wholesale/Datasets/Generation/Generation_MD/202211_Generation_MD.csv>

+This link only contains generation information November 2022, which is sufficient for this project.
+However, for my primary research I had to extract these monthly files dating back to January 2011, which is a longer procedure.
+Thankfully, the files are names in a consistent format (such as 202211_Generation_MD.csv), which made the extraction procedure relatively easy.